slevithan/oniguruma-to-es/README.md

 ## 👀 Similar projects

 [JsRegex](https://github.com/jaynetics/js_regex) transpiles Onigmo regexes to JavaScript (Onigmo is a fork of Oniguruma with similar syntax and behavior).
 It's written in Ruby and relies on the [Regexp::Parser](https://github.com/ammar/regexp_parser) Ruby gem, which means regexes must be pre-transpiled on the server to use them in JavaScript.
-Note that JsRegex doesn't always translate edge case behavior differences.
+Note that JsRegex doesn't always translate edge case behavior differences or accurately reproduce subpattern results.

 ## 🏷️ About